jatofg/nawa/README.md

 NAWA communicates with the web server via FastCGI and currently uses the fastcgi++ lite library for efficient request handling.

+It also comes
+with an integrated development web server (HTTP Request Handler) which can serve your application without depending on dedicated web server software (still somehow experimental and unfit for production use).

 ## News
 **New in v0.8**